JavaFXpert/wikibrowser-service/README.md

       WHERE NONE(x IN NODES(p) WHERE x:Item AND x.itemId = "Q5") AND NONE(y IN RELATIONSHIPS(p) WHERE y.propId = "P1343")
       RETURN p;

+* Sort the languages that appear in the language selection slide-out menu
 * Include all items (not just ones with English labels) in WikidataNeo4jProcessor, by using getLabels() if findLabel() returns null
   * http://wikidata.github.io/Wikidata-Toolkit/org/wikidata/wdtk/datamodel/interfaces/TermedDocument.html#getLabels()
 * Make query limits (# of rows returned in a given query) configurable, or at least a constant that may be changed one place